dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3025: Not everyone has equal access to work opportunities.
+### T3025: Recognize not everyone has equal work opportunities or abilities.

 |Support|
 |---|